 The objective of this evaluation is to collect and analyze information at the field level with the aim of finding an answer to the questions and issues raised in the desk study, especially those related to the functioning of various financial mechanisms.
 The evaluation examines the demonstration projects and assesses whether sufficient incentives are in place to catalyze replacements without the Multilateral Funds resources, and what problems to expect in both private and public sector in countries where funds for chillers replacements are scarce.

 This report analyses the findings of the field mission in Brazil.
 An evaluation team composed an independent consultant and the SMEO visited all four locations included in the conversion project.
-The team collected information through direct observation and discussions with the building managers, the National Ozone Unit (NOU), the Ministry of Environment (MMA), UNDP Brazil, authorities of Brazil RAC Association and the company Somar Eng.
+The team collected information through direct observation and discussions with the building managers, the National Ozone Unit (NOU/ Ministry of Environment (MMA), UNDP Brazil, authorities of Brazil RAC Association and the company Somar Eng.
 The list of meetings and contacts is annexed to the report (Annex II).

 Background